Hemoglobin

 Hemoglobin: What Is, Levels, Causes, and Symptoms

-Yellow Coloration Of The Skin
+Yellow Coloration of the Skin

 A slight yellowish tint to the skin can occur with anemia, but a yellowed skin tone is also a symptom of another extreme, elevated hemoglobin.
 The symptom occurs when bilirubin levels are also elevated.
 The yellow coloration of the skin and whites of the eyes occurs due to the accumulation of excess bilirubin in the body.
 This yellow pigment is a product of hemoglobin degradation in red blood cells and proteins.

-Enlargement Of The Organs
+Enlargement of the Organs

 Increased breakdown of erythrocytes can also lead to spleen and liver enlargement.
 An enlarged spleen and elevated bilirubin can result from excessive breakdown of red blood cells.
 Elevated bilirubin may also be related to liver enlargement.
 Hepatosplenomegaly is the term used to describe the simultaneous enlargement of the liver and spleen.
 This condition often occurs in various diseases, so the cause should be accurately diagnosed when this symptom occurs.